 - What is the passing grade on the examination?

-Currently, sixty-five (65) percent is a passing grade.
-Effective January 1, 2017, seventy (70) percent will be the passing grade.
+Seventy (70) percent is a passing grade.
 A passing grade sets the minimum level of performance needed to practice in a profession, as determined by the regulatory body.
 The passing grade needed must be high enough to protect the public but not so high as to unreasonably limit the number of those who wish to practice.

 - I read that only about 26% of candidates who write the exam will pass it and the exam is used to limit the number of licensees/registrants in the business?
 Is this true?

 No, this is not true, although extremely low passing grades are sometimes made up and reported by tutorial outfits who are looking for your business.
 The pass rate for each sitting of the exam varies, however, the majority of students who write the exam will pass.
 The UBC Real Estate Division, the Real Estate Council of British Columbia and the Financial Institutions Commission of British Columbia do not try to limit the number of students who pass the exam - they are only concerned with the fact that those who do pass the exam have the prerequisite knowledge to be likely to not harm the public.